-LOS ANGELES Microsoft kicked off the E3 video game conference here on Monday by announcing a deal with Netflix to enable Xbox 360 owners to play movies on demand through their consoles.
+Microsoft kicked off the E3 video game conference Monday here by announcing a new deal with Netflix to enable Xbox 360 owners to play movies on demand through their consoles.

 Created as a PC service, Netflix has been partnering with consumer electronics companies to make Watch Instantly a TV experience.
 Netflix previously struck deals with LG Electronics and Roku.